JejuSoul/OBD-PIDs-for-HKMC-EVs/Soul EV - 27kWh/README.md

 # OBD PIDs for the 27kWh Kia Soul EV - Years 2014 to 2017

+## Updated Files July 2020
+The latest files use the new Torque formulas.
+They will work with recent copies of Torque.
+Old versions of the files are in the files_no_longer_used folder.
+Users with old versions of Torque will need to use these.
+Also the dashboards are now mostly out of date.
+They will probably work best with the older files.

 ## How to use:

 These codes are primarily for use with Torque Pro which runs on Android phones and tablets.